Take full control of your audio with Insertion Points

 As you may know from above, Insertion Points need an Audio Block assigned to them in order to play.
 The Audio Block is the dynamic piece of content that plays when our system checks the Insertion Points in your show.
 You can assign an Audio Block, such as the Default Ad Block, to multiple Insertion Points across one or more episodes.

 We recommend reading through our Audio Block Help article for a deeper understanding of this component of Dynamic Insertion.

-There are a few different ways to add Insertion Points to your freshly-uploaded episode depending on whether or not you’re opted in to RAP.
+Insertion Points can be added in a few different ways to your episodes depending on whether or not you’re opted-in to RAP.

 Now that you have a better understanding of Insertion Points, you may want to read over these articles to complete your arsenal of Dynamic Insertion knowledge:

 - Read more about Audio Blocks and their role within Dynamic Insertion.

 - Learn how to make Dynamic Insertion work for you with our Dynamic Insertion Cookbook.

 - Ready to start monetizing?
 See Dynamic Insertion for the RedCircle Ad Platform (RAP) to understand how our Dynamic Insertion technology works with our Advertising Platform.